Stockholm-AI/stockholm-ai/terms-of-use.md

 4.8) We expect many of those contributing to our message boards to have strong views about the matters discussed, but the Website is subject to the laws of libel and you and we could be sued if you are not careful in what you say.
 You should not make libellous postings or any postings that are illegal or breach copyright, database or other related rights.
 It is your responsibility to check this.
 We do not accept any liability in this respect.

 4.9) You must not misuse the Website by knowingly introducing viruses, trojans, worms, logic bombs or other material which is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to the Website, the server on which the Website is stored or any server, computer or database connected to the Website.
-You must not attack the Website via a denial-of-service attack or a distributed denial-of service attack.By breaching this provision, you would commit a criminal offence under the Computer Misuse Act 1990.
+You must not attack the Website via a denial-of-service attack or a distributed denial-of service attack.
+By breaching this provision, you would commit a criminal offence under the {{ page.acts.hacking }}.
 We reserve the right to report any such breach to the relevant law enforcement authorities and in such an event we will co-operate with those authorities by disclosing your identity to them.
 In the event of such a breach, your right to use the Website will cease immediately.We will not be liable for any loss or damage caused by a distributed denial-of-service attack, viruses or other technologically harmful material that may infect your computer equipment, computer programs, data or other proprietary material due to your use of the Website or to your downloading of any material posted on it, or on any website linked to it.

 4.10) Where we create a link from our Website to any website operated by you, we shall have the right to remove such link at any time without obtaining your prior consent.
 In the event that we do remove a link from our Website to any website operated by you, we shall in no way be liable for any loss, liability, cost or expense suffered by you as a result (whether direct or indirect) of such removal, including, without limitation to the foregoing generality, where such loss, liability, cost or expense results from a loss of search engine positioning, ranking, placement or optimisation.